SolderedElectronics/Inkplate-documentation/source/hardware-reference.rst

 The schematics speak for themselves, but here is the short introduction to Inkplate hardware.
 Most boards share the same basic components:
     | ESP32 - microcontroller as the brains of the whole board.
 WiFi with PCB antenna, BLE, 4MB Flash, 8MB PSRAM, 240MHz.
 Driving the e-paper parallel lines directly.
     | \*MCP23017 - I2C IO expander.
 Driving the misc (slower) e-paper lines and providing some extra GPIO pins.
+    | PCAL6416A - I2C IO expander.
+Replacement for MCP in newer Inkplates in time of chip shortage.
     | e-paper panel - depending on the specific Inkplate, the contents are shown on EPD.
 There's a special connector for each of them.
 Some have a backlight and touchscreen and thus the additional circuitry for those.
     | CH340C - USB-UART adapter, paired with USB-C for programming and power.
     | \*microSD card slot.